stefanofa/awesome/TOPICS.md

 *   [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications

 *   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud

-## figma

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
-Design directly in your live React app and publish your changes to code.

-*   [BuilderIO/mitosis](https://github.com/BuilderIO/mitosis) - Write components once, run everywhere.
-Compiles to React, Vue, Qwik, Solid, Angular, Svelte, and more.

 ## frontend